mikemospan/COMP2511-Tutorial/tute10/README.md

 Extend/modify the starter code to use the Visitor Pattern to allow different computer components to be visited.

-## C. General Revision
+## C. Kahoot + General Revision

+Your tutor will run you through a Kahoot!
+They will share a code with you.

-You can spend time with your tutor to review any topics in the course that you feel you want to build more confidence in.
+After that you can spend time with your tutor to review any topics in the course that you feel you want to build more confidence in.